oconnellj/RepData_PeerAssessment1/PA1_template.md

 ![](./PA1_template_files/figure-html/unnamed-chunk-10-1.png)

-As we can see, the average daily activity pattern has shifted to the right (i.e. to later in the day) on weekend days, compared to weekdays.
+As we can see, the daily activity pattern has shifted to the right (i.e. to later in the day) on weekend days, compared to weekdays.